This is a guest post by one of our Map Analyst team interns, Manuela.

 - A Redaction bot deleted ways without deleting the corresponding nodes (read more here)

-- Contact the creator or the used who made the last change via a changeset comment or private message (in a friendly way, of course)
+- Contact the creator or the user who made the last change via a changeset comment or private message (in a friendly way, of course)

 - Add relevant tags if that’s the case